On the existence of powerful p-values and e-values for composite hypotheses: Composite null and composite alternative

 \subsection{Existence of an exact and pivotal p/e-variable for the finite case}

 We start with the case where $\P,\Q$ are both finite.
 That is, given $\P=\{P_1,\dots,P_L\}$ and $\Q=\{Q_1,\dots,Q_M\}$ such that \eqref{JA} holds, we characterize equivalent conditions for the existence of an (exact and) nontrivial e-variable (or p-variable).
-We build upon the ideas from Proposition~\ref{prop:existence}.